Skip to main content Skip to footer

 Standardization without rigidity is crucial for scaling marketing operations.
 Key governance features include:

-monday work management enables this through managed templates, custom automations, and collaborative workflows.
+Modern platforms like monday work management enable this through managed templates, custom automations, and collaborative workflows.
 Marketing operations teams can drive cross-team collaboration through connected workflows and centralized planning, ensuring marketing runs as one unified function.

 Feature 4: creative production workflows